-In accordance with the amended law of 30 May 2005 and the law of 2 August 2002 on the processing of data of a personal nature in the electronic communications sector (privacy and electronic communications directive), you are entitled to request a copy of the personal data ING Luxembourg has compiled about you, including those collected by cookies
+In accordance with the amended law of 30 May 2005 regarding the protection of personal data in the field of telecommunications and electronic communications and the Regulation (EU) 2016/679 on the protection of natural person with regard to the processing of personal data and the free movement of such data, you are entitled to request a copy of the personal data ING Luxembourg has compiled about you, including those collected by cookies.

 Subject to legal and regulatory provisions, data of a personal nature that might be collected is not destined to be communicated to third parties other than those named by you.